Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

 The construction of a sufficient deautonomisation depends significantly on the form in coordinates of the autonomous mapping.
-For mappings that take the form of mappings belonging to classes I-VI in the QRT-type classification, we give procedures for constructing sufficient deautonomisations in Appendix \ref{appendixB}.
-If a deautonomisation is sufficient in the above sense, this means that the evolution of values of the period map on the sufficient subset is guaranteed to give a characteristic polynomial with the dynamical degree of the mapping as a root, and we have the following main result of the paper. \begin{theorem} If an autonomous mapping has a space of initial conditions and unbounded degree growth, and preserves a rational two-form, it has a minimal space of initial conditions formed of anticanonical surfaces.
-Then the period map parametrisation of the coefficients in a sufficient deautonomisation gives a linear system of difference equations for their evolution, the characteristic polynomial of which has the dynamical degree of the mapping as a root. \end{theorem}
+We give sufficient deautonomisations for two families of examples in Sections \ref{section5} and \ref{section6}, as well as for three more in a follow-up paper \cite{part2}.
+There we also give procedures for constructing sufficient deautonomisations for mappings that take the same form as scalar three-point mappings belonging to classes I-VI in the QRT-type classification.
+The idea of the construction is to ensure that the coefficients in the mapping which parametrise locations of the centres of the final blow-ups performed in the construction of $X_n$ are allowed to depend on $n$.
+We conjecture that sufficient deautonomisations always exists for a non-integrable autonomous mapping which has a space of initial conditions and preserves a 2-form. \begin{conjecture} Let $\psi$ be an autonomous mapping with a space of initial conditions which is of type (c) in Proposition \ref{classificationpropnonauto} and which preserves a 2-form $\omega$ on $\p^2$.
+Then there exists a sufficient deautonomisation of $\psi$. \end{conjecture}